 Comfort is a fickle thing to measure.
-When we look at this category we consider padding and natural fit during the gait cycle.
-It's really frustrating finding something that is super padded and feels great in the store only to find that 5 miles into a tempo run you're annoyed by or chafing from excessive padding.
+When we look at this category, we consider padding and natural fit during the gait cycle.
+It's frustrating finding something that is super padded and feels great in the store only to find that five miles into a tempo run you're annoyed by or chafing from excessive padding.
 These strike a great balance between those two worlds.
-They have just enough collar padding to cushion and guard the foot against the heel counter, making it really welcoming to the heel and ankle and compatible with miles of sweater percussion and friction.
+They have just enough collar padding to cushion and guard the foot against the heel counter, making it welcoming to the heel and ankle and compatible with miles of sweater percussion and friction.
 The 35s also improved the heel collar so it sweeps back and away from the foot to accommodate the Achilles tendon and it improves the comfort.
 The upper, with its Flymesh design and smooth Fitsole sockliner, fits the foot very well, creating a natural feel that makes the miles much nicer as they go by.

 Because of their great upper, we ranked these up next to the Top Pick for Lightweight Racing Flat PureFlow 7, which also featured a healthy degree of padding along with a natural fit.
 These are the only two high scoring lightweight racing flats, with the Top Pick Lightweight Racing Flat On Cloud X a few tiers down, next to most of the other racing flats.
-The choice between the two top scorers comes down to weight, breathability, and a flatter heel-to-toe discrepancy, where the PureFlow is lighter, breathes better, and has a lower drop, and in our view, is the better choice.
+The choice between the two top scorers comes down to weight, breathability, and a flatter heel-to-toe discrepancy, where the PureFlow is lighter, breathes better and has a lower drop, and in our view, is the better choice.